-Seen most often today as a noxious weed, usually rooted out as soon as they rear their head because we want our grass to look immaculate, dandelions were a healthy everyday staple for the ancient Greeks.
+Seen most often today as a noxious weed and usually rooted out as soon as they rear their head because we want our grass to look immaculate, dandelions were a healthy everyday staple for the ancient Greeks.

-Often combined with amaranth, chicory and other greens, ”radikia” greens are well-washed and then boiled before being eaten.
+Often combined with amaranth, chicory and other greens, ”radikia” greens are well-washed and then boiled before being consumed.

 The many health benefits of horta